DIY Wire Wind Spinner

 I upcycled an old futon into a plant stand for my garden

-Another great idea you can make to decorate your garden is this large wooden suncatcher
+Another great idea you can use to decorate your garden is this large wooden suncatcher

 More about IBC